EduardoMartnez/PomodoroApp/README.md

 ### Use Case 3: Pause Pomodoro Cycle
 #### Preconditions
-User selected the Edit Cycle option from the menu [UC1]
+User selected the Pause option from the menu during an active Pomodoro cycle [UC2]

 #### Main Flow

-    1. The user clicks deactivated .
-    2. The user clicks 'Done', and returns to the main menu.
+    1. The user clicks Pause, and the Pomodoro cycle is paused.

-#### Alternative Flows

-    [Invalid Time] The entry for the time is not numerical digits in the appropriate 00:00 format, the value is less than 0:00 or greater than 60:00

 ### Use Case 4: Change Pomodoro Cycle
 #### Preconditions